-- 1. Drill a 3/4-inch (19mm) hole in the duct directly opposite the hole already drilled for the sampling tube.
-Make sure the hole is 1" to 2" (25 to 50mm) below the inlet hole on the opposite side of the duct to allow for moisture drainage. - ended 2.
-Slide the sampling tube with the flange into the housing bushing that meets the air flow first.
+- Drill a 3/4-inch (19mm) hole in the duct directly opposite the hole already drilled for the sampling tube.
+Make sure the hole is 1" to 2" (25 to 50mm) below the inlet hole on the opposite side of the duct to allow for moisture drainage. - Slide the sampling tube with the flange into the housing bushing that meets the air flow first.
 Position the tube so that the arrow points into the air flow.
-Secure the tube flange to the housing bushing with two #6 self-tapping screws.

-- 3. From inside the duct, couple the other sections of the sampling tube to the section already installed using the 1/2-inch (12mm) conduit fittings supplied.
+Secure the tube flange to the housing bushing with two #6 self-tapping screws. - 3.
+From inside the duct, couple the other sections of the sampling tube to the section already installed using the 1⁄2-inch conduit fittings supplied.
 Make sure that the holes on both of the sampling tubes are lined up and facing into the air flow. - 4.
 Trim the end of the tube protruding through the duct so that 1" to 2" (25 to 50mm) of the tube extend outside the duct.
-Plug this end with the end plug and tape closed any holes in the protruding section of the tube.
-Be sure to seal the duct where the tube protrudes. - NOTE: An alternate method to using the ST-10 is to use two ST-5 inlet tubes.
+Plug this end with the end cap and tape closed any holes in the protruding section of the tube.
+Be sure to seal the duct where the tube protrudes.

+NOTE: An alternate method to using the ST-10 is to use two ST-5 sampling tubes.
 Remove the flange from one of the tubes and install as described above.
-After the installation, use electrical tape to close off some of the sampling holes so that there are a total of 10 to 12 holes spaced as evenly as possible across the width of the duct. - NOTE: Air currents inside the duct may cause excessive vibration, especially when the longer sampling tubes are used.
-In these cases a 3 inch (75mm) floor flange (available at most plumbing supply stores) may be used to fasten the sampling tube to the other side of the duct.
-When using the flange/ connector mounting technique, drill a 1-inch to $1^{1}/4$ -inch (25 to 32mm) hole where the flange will be used.
+After the installation, use electrical tape to close off some of the sampling holes so that there are a total of 10 to 12 holes spaced as evenly as possible across the width of the duct.